Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Simulation Study

-In Simulation Study I, we first investigate whether a continuous period effect in the true data-generating process further affects the performance of discrete-time linear mixed models, relative to a discrete period effect.
-Among the 24 scenarios in Table \ref{tab:overview}, we first restrict attention to scenarios with a constant intervention effect (scenarios 1-12) as the base case.
-Within this subset, we focus on scenarios 1-6 that include an random intervention because these are more realistic for capturing treatment effect heterogeneity across clusters; comparisons between data-generating processes with and without a random intervention are provided in Section \ref{sec:sim_RI}.
+In Simulation Study I, we examine whether replacing a discrete period effect with a continuous one in the data-generating process affects the performance of discrete-time linear mixed models.
+To this end, we compare Scenarios~1 and~2 (Table~\ref{tab:overview}), which differ only in the period effect: Scenario~1 specifies a discrete effect, $\beta_j = 0.5 j^2/J$, and Scenario~2 a continuous effect, $T(t_{ijk}) = \{0.5 t_{ijk}^{2} + \sin(6\pi t_{ijk})\}/J$.
+Both include a quadratic trend, while the continuous specification adds sinusoidal variation to mimic seasonal fluctuations.
+Each scenario assumes a constant intervention effect with an additional random intervention effect.
 We consider a standard SW-CRT with $I = 32$, $J = 5$, and $K_{ij} = 50$.
-Data are generated under a CTD correlation structure with a cluster-period mixed recruitment pattern, fixing $\rho_0 = 0.01$, $\rho_1 = 0.1$, $\sigma_\epsilon^{2} = 1$, and CAC $= 0.5$.
+Data are generated under a CTD correlation structure and a cluster-period mixed recruitment pattern, fixing $\rho_0 = 0.01$, $\rho_1 = 0.1$, $\sigma_\epsilon^{2} = 1$, and CAC $= 0.5$.
 We set $\delta = 0$ to assess type I error rates.
-For data generation, we compare two period effect specifications: scenarios 1-3 use a discrete period effect with $\beta_j = 0.5 j^2/J$, and scenarios 4-6 use a continuous period effect with $T(t_{ijk}) = {0.5 t_{ijk}^{2} + \sin(6\pi t_{ijk})}/J$.
-Both specifications include nonlinear trends through quadratic terms, but the continuous period effect additionally includes sinusoidal variation to simulate seasonal fluctuations commonly observed in healthcare settings.
-For analysis, we apply discrete-time linear mixed models with EXCH, NE, and DTD working correlation structures to both sets of generated data.
+For analysis, we fit discrete-time linear mixed models with EXCH, NE, and DTD working correlation structures to both datasets.